brandonhorst/app.lacona/faq.md

 None of your files will never leave your computer.
 For more details, see the [privacy policy](/privacy).

+## I hid the menu bar icon, how can I open the preferences? {#show-preferences}

+You can open the Lacona preferences by activating Lacona and pressing ⌘, (that is, hold the command key and press comma).
+You could also type "open Lacona Preferences" into Lacona itself.

+If you forgot the keyboard shortcut to activate Lacona, you can activate it by double-clicking the app itself in Finder, or running `open -a Lacona` in Terminal.

 ## What are the future plans? {#roadmap}

 Here is an unordered Roadmap, which is liable to change.
+Some features may come by means of Addons due to Mac App Store limitations.

 #### Features

+- Run system commands (e.g. sleep, restart, start screen saver)
+- Search and play Apple Music
 - Look up dictionary definitions
-- Search and play Apple Music
+- Toggle system preferences (e.g. wifi)
 - Search and run applescripts in the Scripts directory
-- Run one-off shell scripts
+- Run one-off shell scripts in Terminal
-- Toggle system preferences (e.g. dark mode, wifi)

 #### Integrations